hatz2/PhoenixAPI/README.md

 ```

 ## Messages sent from the BOT to the CLIENT
 The bot will only send you messages of type 0 and 1 which are send and recv packets.
-These 2 types of messages also have the field '"packet"' with the full packet.
+These 2 types of messages also have the field `packet` with the full packet.

 Examples:
 * Send packet